ngs/sources.ngs.io/source/en/2016-05-14-hubot-keybase.md

 ## Feedbacks

-If you find some bugs or request, feel free to drop me a issue on GitHub repository or PRs are welcome :)
+If you find some bugs or request, feel free to drop me an issue on GitHub repository or PRs are welcome :)

 https://github.com/ngs/hubot-keybase/issues